-- Name and address of your registered agent
+- Name, address, and signature of your registered agent

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in Mississippi, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.

 When you open a bank account, you may be asked for this document in order to open an account.
 You’ll also want to keep in mind that any future business partners or managing members may also be interested in seeing your Operating Agreement before joining your company.
 After all, this document essentially serves as your overall plan for success.

 An attorney can help you outline your Operating Agreement or create one from a free template online.
 You can read more about Operating Agreements, but some of the basic information you’ll want to have includes:

 - Provisions for buying a member owner out, or transferring their shares in the case of illness or death